nnykaza/taskpro/README.md

 - Delete tasks by clicking on the trash bin icon.
 - You can mark tasks as completed with a check box to the left of the task.
 - Edit and display your profile information, which includes your name and email.

+Based on Code from:
+  Title: To-Do-List
+  Author: AzimKrishna
+  Availability: GitHub